Rockefeller Hires Merrill Manager in Los Angeles

 Crair, who began his career as a registered rep in 1981 and has been with Merrill for the last 14 years, could not be reached for comment.
 He oversaw 220 advisors managing $30 billion in client assets in Merrill offices in Santa Monica, Manhattan Beach, Century City and Beverly Hills, according to his LinkedIn profile.

-Merrill has redefined the role of its managers in recent years, rewarding them for growing productivity among existing advisers and weaning them from active recruiting from competitors, Merrill Wealth President Andy Sieg said this week.
+Merrill has redefined the role of its managers in recent years, rewarding them for growing productivity among existing advisers and weaning them from active recruiting from competitors.
+Andy Sieg, president of Merrill Wealth, said this week that the firm’s freeze on “competitive recruiting” is continuing.
 That has prompted some veterans to leave and created vacancies at management desks nationwide.

 A spokeswoman for Merrill did not return a request for comment on Crair’s departure.